RasyaAlfathoni/ChatGPT-NEVTIK/README.md

     c.
 Github for Collaboration
     d.
 VMWare/VirtualBox as a Server (using Ubuntu) Our task :
     a.
-Citra    : Make ChatGPT Front-End
+Citra    : Make ChatGPT User-Interface
     b.
 Rasya    : Handle ChatGPT server
     c.
 Satya    : Connecting server and user (API)